Adjectival/icondex/readme.md

 ## Visit [here](https://adjectival.github.io/icondex/) to view the site.

 ## Known Issues
+Fish are main dataset.
+Other four exist as mockups currently.
 Search feature is under development.
 App interface is under development.
-Needs more raw data and a bit more variety to search feature.
+Needs more raw data and full functionality to fish search feature.

 ## Technologies Used
 - Development: CSS3/JQuery via Sass, plus Bourbon with a pinch of Saffron